What Are 6 Benefits of Retelling Nursery Rhymes?

 Sharing is caring!

 Do you remember Nursery Rhymes or similar “traditional” songs from your youth?
 Depending on where you live, they vary in content, but these simple, repetitive verses seem to be part of everyone’s childhood.
-Parents sing softly to soothe an infant and soon begin retelling or singing rhymes that their parents & teachers taught them!
+Parents sing softly to soothe an infant, and soon, they begin retelling or singing rhymes that their parents and teachers taught them!

 nursery rhymes for preschoolers

 Children memorize nursery rhymes through constant repetition.
-Have you ever observed a little one watching her parent’s lips to imitate the sound?
+Have you ever observed a little one watching her parents’ lips to imitate the sound?
 As she followed the rhythm of the language, did you smile at her facial expressions as she listened intently?
-Books bring a graphic connection, and the many videos available on YouTube add visualization and movement.
+Books provide a visual connection, and the numerous videos available on YouTube add visual appeal and movement.

 mother goose rhymes Jack and Jill